AtaSahin/testops-insights/README.md

 }
 ```

-## Output Structure
+## Output

-The tool generates a report directory with the following structure:
+The tool creates a report folder:

 ```
 report/
-  index.html          # Main dashboard
+  index.html          # Dashboard
-  metrics.json        # Machine-readable metrics
+  metrics.json        # Metrics in JSON
-  assets/             # CSS and other assets (if needed)
+  assets/             # CSS and other files
 ```

 ## Project Structure